 Her work speaks to the importance of self-care, beloved community building, and social justice for all.

 Cleo writes for the New York Times, Teen Vogue, W Magazine and her popular Ted Talk: “Want To Change the world?
 Start by being brave enough to care.” was released in spring of 2018.

 She has created large-scale public art installations across North America including most recently in New York’s Times Square on International Women’s Day.

 Cleo sits on the board of the National Black Theater in Harlem and lives in New York City where you can usually find her hanging out at The Lower East Side Girls Club or The Women's Prison Association.

-She has been named one of America’s 50 Most Influential Women by Marie Claire, 100 Most Creative People in Business by Fast Company, and “The Millennial Oprah” by New York magazine, as well as featured in The New York Times, Vogue, Essence, Harper's Bazaar, Elle, Vogue Italia, New York Magazine, Refinery 29, W Magazine, Glamour, and People Magazine.
+Cleo has been named one of America’s 50 Most Influential Women by Marie Claire, 100 Most Creative People in Business by Fast Company, “The Millennial Oprah” by New York magazine, and "Everyone's B.F.F." by the New York Times.